rsspdc/checklists/FAQ.md

 ## Q: Who is this for?

-A: If you are publishing a research paper that has any analysis code associated with it, are developing a software tool which will be used by resarchers, or deploying a web service which will be used by researchers.
+A: If you are publishing a research paper that has any analysis code associated with it, are developing a software tool which will be used by researchers, or deploying a web service which will be used by researchers.

 ## Q: How do I use the checklists?